 Intake: 12 | Admission on first-come-first-served basis

-Placement: The training centre makes sincere efforts to place the participants.
+Placement: The training centre will make sincere efforts to place the participants.

 Call Us Today!
 Book your Seats!!